rsiva22/Hacktoberfest-22b/get-started/mohmeed.md

-# Hello world
+# Hello World
 Mohmeed is ready to start hacking